 Updated Application Requirements

-For the 2018-19 admission season, all students applying to Princeton University must submit a graded written paper that meets the following criteria:
+Beginning with the 2018-19 admission season, we are asking students to submit a graded written paper as part of their application to Princeton, with the following guidelines:

 View our Frequently Asked Questions about the graded written paper.